TanStack/query/README.md

 ### Query Variables

-To use external props, state, or variables in a query function, pass them as a variables in your query key!
+To use external props, state, or variables in a query function, pass them as a variable in your query key!
 They will be passed through to your query function as the first parameter.

 ```js
 function Todos({ status }) {